Welcome to the Longview website

 Longview originated in a now widely recognised need for collaboration, coordination and especially promotion in the development and use of large-scale longitudinal research resources.
 The think tank was born of the Joint Centre for Longitudinal Research which had been the first formally established collaboration between the institutions responsible for running the main British birth cohort studies: MRC National Survey of Health and Development (NSHD), University College London; Centre for Longitudinal Studies (CLS), Institute of Education, Institute of Child Health (independent of UCL at the time), International Centre for Child Studies (ICCS) and the National Centre for Social Research (NatCen), the principal survey research agency involved in collecting much of the large scale longitudinal data.
 As retired Director of the Centre for Longitudinal Studies in the Institute of Education, I was invited to undertake the scoping study in 2004 that determined the shape that the think tank would take and subsequently in 2005 became Longview’s first director.

 With baseline funding from NatCen and ICCS, Longview was established and incorporated as a company limited by guarantee (Company Number: 05496119) in June 2005.
 The Think Tank acquired charitable status from the Charity Commission in May 2006 (Registered Charity number: 1114094).
 Throughout its life Longview has relied for financial support on sponsorship, commissioned research, consultancy grants and private donations starting with grants of £78,000 and £24,000 respectively from NatCen and ICCS.
 In 2007, Longview took over responsibility for the International Centre for Child Studies, which Neville Butler, one of the leading pioneers of birth cohort study, had founded and directed since 1985.
-The ICCS office in Bristol closed in 2009.
-Due to Neville’s retirement through illness, I took over as ICCS Director in 2006 and following my retirement Tom Schuller was appointed as Director in 2010.
+Due to Neville's retirement through illness, I took over as ICCS Director in 2006.
+Following my own retirement from the director role in 2010, Tom Schuller was appointed as Longview Director.

 Aims, Mission and Operations